bet4a/d3wiki/Transitions.md

 <a name="_interpolate" href="Transitions#wiki-_interpolate">#</a> <b>interpolate</b>(<i>t</i>)

-Given a parameter *t* in the range [0,1], returns the associated interpolation value.
+Given a parameter *t* typically in the range [0,1], returns the associated interpolation value.
 Interpolators are commonly used in conjunction with scales to map an input domain (such as a quantitative dimension) to an output range (such as a range of colors or pixel positions).

 <a name="d3_interpolateNumber" href="Transitions#wiki-d3_interpolateNumber">#</a> d3.<b>interpolateNumber</b>(<i>a</i>, <i>b</i>)